 The school community highly values its faith ethos.
 It received an Outstanding grade under the Schools’ Anglican and Methodist Inspection (2018).
 As well as strong links with the Blackburn Diocese of Education, the school also values the School Support through Lancashire Education Authority.

 The school has supported other schools through the FCTSA, School Strategic Improvement Fund (SSIF) projects and through working with cluster schools.
-The Headteacher is also a Specialist Mathematics Teacher who works with the North North West Maths Hub delivering professional development.

 Our curriculum inspires, engages, and challenges our children.
 Christian values are at its heart – we want our pupils to develop into well-rounded, compassionate citizens.

-The broad and balanced curriculum is enhanced by a range of enrichment opportunities including trips, visitors, music, sports and art events.
+Our broad and balanced curriculum is enhanced by a range of enrichment opportunities including trips, visitors, music, sports and art events.
 A wide range of extra-curricular activities are planned to provide children with ample opportunities to learn and succeed, whatever their passion, skills and interests.